chpmoreno/python_101_for_economists/final_project/README.md

 **In this part of the project you can't use Polars.**

 #### 3.1.1: Project Initialization (5%)
 Use poetry to initialize your project.
-Remember that if you need or are planing to use other libraries you need to add them.
-Here it is a basic setup example:
+Remember that if you need or are planning to use other libraries, you need to add them.
+Here is a basic setup example:

 ```bash
 poetry config virtualenvs.in-project true